 Preclinical data from animal and in vitro studies, as well as biologic data from patients in clinical trials, demonstrate that IRX-2 acts in multiple ways to augment the immune response.1-4

 Data collected to date suggest that IRX-2 reduces the immune suppression that is often seen in the cancer tumor microenvironment.
 This immunomodulatory activity appears to occur through the restoration of immune function and activation of a coordinated immune response against the tumor.
-IRX-2 contains numerous active cytokine components, which restores and activates multiple immune cell types including T cells, dendritic cells, and natural killer cells to recognize and destroy tumors.
+In addition to hd-IL-2, IRX-2 contains numerous active cytokine components, which restores and activates multiple immune cell types including T cells, dendritic cells, and natural killer cells to recognize and destroy tumors.